 This DIY Pin Cushion Sewing Kit is so fun to make and so cute that you will have a hard time making just one.
-They make a lovely diy gift for a beginning sewer, an experienced seamstress, or someone headed off to college.
+They make a lovely DIY gift for a beginning sewer, an experienced seamstress, or someone headed off to college.
 Pick a pretty scrap of fabric and a little mason jar and get ready to create this pretty and useful gift for someone (or yourself).
-I picked up all the sewing items inexpensively at my Michael’s but you can find them at any craft store or online on amazon.com.
-This pin cushion jar is so cute and useful!
+I picked up all the sewing items inexpensively at my Michael’s but you can find them at any craft stores.
+This mason jar pin cushion jar is so cute and useful!

 Whenever I see a pin cushion full of colorful stick pins, I think of my grandmother.
 I loved watching her sew.
 I wish I could make one of these nifty sewing kits with a pin cushion for her because I just know she would tell me how clever I am.
 She was the sweetest!
 Anyway, I hope you enjoy this diy mason jar craft as much as I do!